Skip to content

 London Interbank Offered Rate (LIBOR)

 The average interbank interest rate at which a selection of banks on the London money market are prepared to lend to one another.
+As of June 30, 2023, LIBOR is no longer an appropriate benchmark interest rate and has been replaced with Secured Overnight Financing Rate (SOFR).

 Long-Term Liabilities